tomasnorre/crawler/Documentation/Features/Hooks/Index.rst

 pageVeto Hook
 =============

+**Deprecated since 11.0.0, will be removed in 13.x**

+Please migrate to the PSR-14 Event :ref:`psr14-modify-skip-page-event`

 You can also decide whether a page should not be crawled in an individual userfunction.
 Register your function here: